-This is a huge source of clutter for me!
-I like to hang onto my Saturday and Sunday new York Times well past their expiration dates.
-Here are my self-implemented guidelines:
+This is a huge source of clutter for many households!
+People like to hang onto their daily papers well past their expiration dates.
+Here are some guidelines:

-For the weekday newspaper, recycle these every single day, meaning you keep it no longer than 1 day.
+For the weekday newspaper, recycle these every single day, meaning you keep it no longer than one day.
 As soon as the next one arrives, the old one goes in the recycling bin.
-If there's an article or recipe I'm interested in, I tear it out and put it in my In Box.
+If there's an article or recipe you're interested in, tear it out and put it in your household file.

-For the thicker weekend edition, I keep these for a week.
+For the thicker weekend edition, keep those for a week.

 05 of 09

 How long you keep a document depends on several factors:

 - Is it a legal document?
 In other words, will you one day need it to prove something?

 - Does it contain financial information that you need for your taxes?

 - Is it sentimental?